JakeSimonsen/FlappyBird/README.md

 # Flappy Bird 🎮🐤

-This is a simple Flappy Bird clone implemented in Java using Swing.
+This is a Flappy Bird clone implemented in Java using Swing.
 The game features a flying bird that must navigate through randomly placed pipes without colliding.
 The longer you stay alive, the higher your score!

 ## 📸 Game Preview

-> 🚧 You can customize and add screenshots here after running the game!
+> 🚧

 ## 📁 Project Structure
 FlappyBird/